Julia Roberts thriller Homecoming leaves some burning questions

 Are you done binge-watching Homecoming yet?
-The first season of the psychological thriller starring Julia Roberts hit Amazon Prime Video on Friday, and if you've already seen all 10 episodes, you might be scratching your head.
-Fortunately, I have a couple of answers/theories for some of the burning questions you might have.
-And some more questions of my own.
+The first season of the psychological thriller starring Julia Roberts hit Amazon Prime Video Friday, and if you've already seen all 10 episodes, you might be scratching your head over a few things.
+I know I am.

+Director Sam Esmail (Mr. Robot) and creators Micah Bloomberg and Eli Horowitz do a good job bringing closure to Homecoming, which follows caseworker Heidi Bergman (Roberts) at a facility that's supposed to help soldiers transition back to civilian life.
+Granted, the show was designed from the start to run for at least two seasons, but after finishing the first one, I still have some burning questions.

 What's up with the trees?

-It's not only the constant chatter about Florida's palm trees, which can easily be seen from Heidi's office window.
-The whole Geist corporation is divided by departments named after trees: dogwood, willow and elm, to name a few.
+It's not just the constant chatter about Florida's palm trees, which can easily be seen from Heidi's office window.
+The whole Geist corporation is made up of departments named after trees: dogwood, willow and elm, to name a few.
 The Redwood department was the one in charge of the Homecoming program.

 Then there's the tree leaf Shrier (Jeremy Allen White) gave Carrasco (Shea Whigham) when Carrasco went to see him.
 I basically know nothing about botany, but I found an Easter egg.
-At the end of episode 9, titled Work, Colin (Bobby Cannavale) interviews Heidi in a flashback sequence that tells us how she got work at Homecoming.
-They're both talking at a department of Geist called Manchineel.
+At the end of episode 9, titled Work, Colin (Bobby Cannavale) interviews Heidi in a flashback sequence that tells how she got work at Homecoming.
+They're talking at a Geist department called Manchineel.

 Google Manchineel and you'll see the leaves of this tree pretty closely match the one Shrier gave Carrasco while telling him, "You'll remember."
-Carrasco hasn't made the connection, or remembered yet, but Shrier was hinting Colin knows more than what we've seen him confess so far.
+Carrasco hasn't made the connection, but Shrier was hinting Colin knows more than what we've seen him confess so far.

 At the beginning of episode 4, titled Redwood, we see some type of plant being harvested for the bright red, berry-like fruit in its interior.
 After the fruit is processed, a red liquid is distilled and delivered to the kitchen at Homecoming inside a box that's traveled halfway around the world and has the numbers 14-10 printed on it.